bhauman/bhauman.github.com/drafts/housing-bubble.md

 <img src="/assets/images/dome/basic_dome_geometry.png"/>
 </p>

-The geodesic dome minimizes the amount of materials needed to enclose a given space.
+The geodesic dome is brilliant in how it minimizes the amount of materials needed to enclose a given space.
 However, it accomplishes this by dramatically increasing the geometric complexity of the structure.

 Since my aim here is to demonstrate a way to reduce the complexity of dome construction it's helpful to have a way to quantify this complexity